-Canon's lithogaphy systems for small substrates support not only silicon wafers, but also compound semiconductor wafers, which comprise a variety of small wafers.
-The company's current lineup consists of three products: the KrF excimer laser stepper3 FPA-3030EX6 (released in July 2016) serves users who require high resolution.; the i-line stepper FPA-3030iWa (released in February 2020) supports a wide exposure range and uses a projection lens with a variable NA (numerical aperture) from 0.16 to 0.24, which ensuring high DOF (depth of focus) to make possible exposure with high accurcy and uniformity.
+Canon's lithography systems for small substrates support not only silicon wafers, but also compound semiconductor wafers, which comprise a variety of small wafers.
+The company's current lineup consists of three products: the KrF excimer laser stepper3 FPA-3030EX6 (released in July 2016) serves users who require high resolution.; the i-line stepper FPA-3030iWa (released in February 2020) supports a wide exposure range and uses a projection lens with a variable NA (numerical aperture) from 0.16 to 0.24, which ensuring high DOF (depth of focus) to make possible exposure with high accuracy and uniformity.

 |Resolution||0.80 micrometers||0.35 micrometers||0.15 micrometers|

 |Single exposure angle||52×52mm||22×22mm|